TBD54566975/technical-steering-committee/rfcs/rfc-0002/README.md

 2. Handling participation.

 Should we track who is participating in each working group?
-Or stick to a top level DRI for the Working Group and each of its deliverables?
+Or stick to a top-level DRI for the Working Group and each of its deliverables?
 How do we handle changes over time?

+_Note: We have decided on a top-level DRI for the Working Group._

 3. Scope and Definitions.